-The fluctuation and volatility of financial markets can have a significant adverse effect on Amundi Finance's business.
+The fluctuation development and volatility of the financial markets can have a significant adverse effect on the activity of Amundi Finance 2s business.

-With respect to the guarantee provided by Amundi Finance on guaranteed funds, Amundi Finance may enter into derivative transactions before knowing the exact amount of investors' subscription orders, thus exposing Amundi Finance to market risk.
-If the final amount is lower than expected, Amundi Finance might incur financial costs in unwinding the excess position.
+With respect to the guarantee provided by Amundi Finance on In order to distribute guaranteed funds, Amundi Finance may enter into derivative might put in place derivatives transactions before knowing the exact amount of investors' subscription orders, thus exposing that will be placed, as such Amundi Finance is exposed to market risk.
+If In case the final amount is lower than expected, Amundi Finance might incur financial costs in unwinding the excess position.